CaptainMcCrank/BuilderHotspot/README.md

 ---

 The Raspberry Pi is an optimal platform for hobbyists who want to build prototypes and learn about computers.
-Unfortunately, it's often difficult for people to reproduce projects published on the Internet.
-If you try to replicate a Pi project you've seen online, you'll find you spend almost as much time troubleshooting stale documentation as troubleshooting your actual device.
+Unfortunately, it's difficult to reproduce projects published by others on the Internet.
+When you replicate a pi project you've found online, you'll spend almost as much time troubleshooting stale documentation as troubleshooting your actual device.

 I have fixed this problem by providing Raspberry Pi Developers an easier way to develop and share Raspberry pi IoT projects.
 I present to you the Totally Rad Ansible Builder Wifi Hotspot.
 You can use this platform in your Continuous development process to create a recipe that enables reproducible builds* of your raspberry pi project.